Neutrino mass and leptogenesis in the non-SUSY modular $A^\prime_5$ inverse seesaw model: Lepton masses and mixing

 Several features are apparent.
 First, the absolute neutrino mass scale is very low, with the sum of neutrino masses $\sum m_i = 0.0660$ eV lying well below the stringent cosmological bound.
 Second, the effective mass $m_{\beta} = 0.01042$ eV is far below the KATRIN sensitivity of $0.45$ eV.
 Third, the effective Majorana mass $m_{\beta\beta} = 0.00631$ eV falls within the projected reach of next-generation $0\nu\beta\beta$ experiments such as nEXO.

-Based on our numerical analysis, Fig.~\ref{fig:m3no} presents the results of the parameter correlations of Model C with NO. Panel (a) shows the allowed region of the modulus field $\tau$.
-The viable region is concentrated around $\mathrm{Re}(\tau) \approx 0.37$ and $\mathrm{Im}(\tau) \approx 1.17$, which is different from the regions favored by Models A and B. Panels (b) and (c) exhibit positive correlations between the real part of the modulus, $\mathrm{Re}(\tau)$, and two important quantities: the effective Majorana mass $m_{\beta\beta}$ and the solar mixing angle $\sin^2\theta_{12}$.
+Based on our numerical analysis, Fig.~\ref{fig:m3no} presents the results of the parameter correlations of model C with NO. Figure~\ref{fig:m3no}(a) shows the allowed region of the modulus field $\tau$.
+The viable region is concentrated around $\mathrm{Re}(\tau) \approx 0.37$ and $\mathrm{Im}(\tau) \approx 1.17$, which is different from the regions favored by models A and B. Figures~\ref{fig:m3no}(b) and~\ref{fig:m3no}(c) exhibit positive correlations between the real part of the modulus, $\mathrm{Re}(\tau)$, and two important quantities: the effective Majorana mass $m_{\beta\beta}$ and the solar mixing angle $\sin^2\theta_{12}$.
 Overall, as $\mathrm{Re}(\tau)$ increases, both $m_{\beta\beta}$ and $\sin^2\theta_{12}$ increase.
 This provides a link between the geometry of the modulus space and the observable parameters.

-Unlike Models A and B, where certain mixing angles were highly constrained, Model C predicts broader ranges for mixing angles that fully cover the $3\sigma$ experimental intervals.
+Unlike models A and B, where certain mixing angles were highly constrained, model C predicts broader ranges for mixing angles that fully cover the $3\sigma$ experimental intervals.
 However, interesting correlations emerge.
-Panels (d)–(f) of Fig.~\ref{fig:m3no} illustrate the behavior of the Dirac CP phase $\delta_{\mathrm{CP}}$.
+Figures~\ref{fig:m3no}(d)–~\ref{fig:m3no}(f) illustrate the behavior of the Dirac CP phase $\delta_{\mathrm{CP}}$.
 Its allowed range is $0.11\pi$ to $0.33\pi$, with the best-fit value at $0.185\pi$.
-In particular, $\delta_{\mathrm{CP}}$ exhibits a connected bimodal distribution, with two low $\chi^2$ regions, visible in panels (d) and (f).
-This feature distinguishes Model C from Models A and B, where the CP phases were either unimodal or exhibited different bimodal patterns.
+In particular, $\delta_{\mathrm{CP}}$ exhibits a connected bimodal distribution, with two low $\chi^2$ regions, visible in Figs.~\ref{fig:m3no}(d) and~\ref{fig:m3no}(f).
+This feature distinguishes model C from models A and B, where the CP phases were either unimodal or exhibited different bimodal patterns.
 Majorana phases are constrained to relatively narrow intervals $\eta_1 \in (0.088\pi, 0.183\pi)$ and $\eta_2 \in (1.06\pi, 1.14\pi)$.
-Panel (d) shows a positive correlation between $\delta_{\mathrm{CP}}$ and $\eta_2$, while panel (f) reveals a more complex relationship with $\eta_1$.
+Figure~\ref{fig:m3no}(d) shows a positive correlation between $\delta_{\mathrm{CP}}$ and $\eta_2$, while Fig.~\ref{fig:m3no}(f) reveals a more complex relationship with $\eta_1$.